 Your Lancashire county NFU update

-For our crops members, be sure to mark Thursday 25 June in your diary.
-Just before harvest gets into full swing, we’ll be hosting our joint NFU and AHDB summer event in Aughton, West Lancashire, hosted by the Webster family.
-You’ll have the opportunity to view winter wheat Recommended List trial plots, gain valuable BASIS and NRoSO points, and hear the latest cereals policy updates from the NFU.
-And forget the usual sandwich buffets and hog roasts — at this event we raise the bar on catering and go full artisan with the finest, freshly baked, wood-fired pizza!
-Former NFU Cheshire County Chairman turned pizza maestro, Jonny Hewitt, will be firing up his portable pizza oven for us - worth attending for that alone!
+For our crops members, make sure Thursday 25 June is in your diary.
+Just before harvest properly gets going, we’re hosting our joint NFU & AHDB summer event in Aughton, West Lancashire, kindly hosted by the Webster family.
+You’ll be able to view winter wheat Recommended List trial plots, pick up BASIS and NRoSO points, and hear the latest cereals policy updates from NFU.
+And in a bold move away from the usual sandwiches and hog roasts, we’re raising the bar again with authentic, artisan, wood-fired pizza.
+Former NFU Cheshire County Chairman turned pizza maker extraordinaire, Jonny Hewitt, will be firing up his portable oven for us—which, frankly, may be the strongest incentive of the entire event.
+If nothing else, come for the pizza—and stay for the policy!
+So, do get yourself booked in

 Event